ncan33/STIF-2019/how_to_assemble/README.md

 # Manufacturing Guide
-The purpose of this document is to provide instructions on how to manufacture and assemble DATAA.
+The purpose of this document is to provide instructions on how to manufacture and assemble S.T.I.F.
+(Surgery Tool with Integrated Force-gauge).

 # Materials and Tools
 This device is comprised of 3D printed PLA and various electronic parts.